Teaching writing to my children often produced tears. It could be summed up as #thestruggle.

 Restructure Existing Written Work Theory:

 Result: I felt my kids were writing to satisfy the requirements of the assignment or even me as the teacher.
 They lost the ability to express their thoughts about a subject and sounded more like a parrot echoing awkward words with little meaning.
-Their writing voice and style also were squelched in the process.
+Their writing voice and style were also squelched in the process.